ddnexus/pagy/docs/extras/metadata.md

 ### pagy_metadata(pagy, absolute: nil)

 This method returns a hash with the keys/values defined by the `:metadata` variable.
-When true, the `url` boolean argument will cause all the `:*_url` metadata to be absolute instead of relative.
+When true, the `absolute` boolean argument will cause all the `:*_url` metadata to be absolute instead of relative.